 Improve your chances by: pulling your credit reports and ensuring you're not being unfairly penalized for old, paid or settled debts, Zigas says.

-Get your credit report for free at myBankrate.
+Get your credit report and score today, free and with no obligation, at myBankrate.

 Stop applying for new credit a year before you apply for financing.
 And keep the moratorium in place until after you close on your home, Ulzheimer says.